SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/foundation_for_comp1010.md

 The slight twist is that it's possible that not all trays will be full.
 For example, if you have 45 mangoes, with each tray holding 10 mangoes, you need 5 trays.

-Given this scenariom, define a function which when given the required information (think what that is), returns the number of trays required.
+Given this scenario, define a function which when given the required information (think about what that is), returns the number of trays required.

 <details class="prereq" markdown="1"><summary>Solution</summary>
 ```java